Lowe homers as Rays overcome Ohtani to defeat Angels 3-1 - WHIZ News

 The Angels have dropped four straight and 10 of their last 14.

-Jose Rojas led off the third with a double down the right-field line, advanced to third on David Fletcher’s bunt single and then scored three batters later when Ryan Yarbrough walked Jared Walsh with the bases loaded.
+Los Angeles’ only run game in the third when Jose Rojas led off with a double down the right-field line, advanced to third on David Fletcher’s bunt single and then scored three batters later when Yarbrough walked Jared Walsh with the bases loaded.

 WEB GEM